 Ashok Mehta Committee

 In December, 1977, the Janata government appointed a committee under the chairmanship of Ashok Mehta to review the working of Panchayat Raj institutions and to make necessary recommendations for its improvement.

 In its report of 1978, the committee made the following suggestions to improve the working of Panchayat Raj institutions:

 The state government can bestow powers to these bodies, which may be necessary to enable them to function as institutions of self-government.
-The Panchayat Raj institutions have been authorised to make laws concerning economic and social development of villages.
+The Panchayat Raj institutions have been authorised to make laws concerning the economic and social development of villages.
 These have been listed in the Eleventh Schedule and comes to twenty-nine subjects altogether.
 A State Finance Commission shall be appointed by the Governor of each state, which will be responsible for the review of the financial position of the Panchayats and will make recommendations to the Governor about the distribution of the net proceeds of taxes between the States and Panchayats.
 It shall also recommend grants-in-aid to the Panchayats, from the Consolidated Fund of the State.
-Though, the amendment provides a three-tier system Panchayati Raj at the village, intermediate and district level, the small states with population of less than 20 lakhs have been given the option to avoid the intermediate level body.
+Though, the amendment provides a three-tier system, Panchayati Raj, at the village, intermediate and district level, the small states with a population of fewer than 20 lakhs have been given the option to avoid the intermediate level body.